How to Dip Coat a PCB | Conformal Coating Step-by-Step Guide

 Mask all features that must not be coated: connectors, sockets, switches, test points, gold fingers and keep-outs.

-• Design consideration: Vent masking to prevent capillary draw into housings/headers.
+• Design consideration: vent and seal masking to reduce capillary draw into housings/headers.

 Learn about masking strategies and how to mask for barrier protection in the Masking Hub.